ocaml/dune/doc/dev/rpc-versioning.md

 - The **declaration** of a procedure lists its model types and all known generations, along with its method name.
-Multiple declarations of the same procedure, so long as they do not overlap version numbers.
+Multiple declarations of the same procedure is allowed, so long as they do not overlap version numbers.

 - The **implementation** of a declaration is the actual behavior of a procedure, which acts on the model types.
 Typically, this will